christianalfoni/reactx/docs/06_data_fetching.md

 # Data Fetching

-There are primarily three types of data fetching you can do.
-They have different performance characteristic and approaches to mutations.
+Data is to some extent also state.
+The difference is that we need to asynchronously fetch the initial data and making changes to that data also requires an asynchronous process.
+There are primarily three different strategies to manage this.

 ### 1. Manual mutations

 Fetch data once and rather manually apply mutations to the data, where server mutations is a background process.
-This type of approach gives an incredibly snappy UX as there are no pending states for data changes and there are no reference changes causing unwanted reconciliation.

 ```ts
 const createData = (backend) => {